 Common Causes of Untimely Deaths in Arlington Heights

 A wrongful death can happen anytime someone fails to show a duty of care, and that negligence leads to another’s passing.

 - Fatal prescription errors

-Your first step should be to consult with an experienced Arlington Heights wrongful death attorney.
+Your first step should be to consult with an experienced wrongful death attorney.
 Generally, lawsuits allowed under survival statutes allow a victim’s survivor to bring a cause of action after the victim dies.
-Laws in Illinois govern the time frame in which a wrongful death lawsuit may be filed.
+Laws in Illinois govern the time frame in which a negligent death lawsuit may be filed.

-There are some key distinctions between a wrongful death claim and a criminal case, even when both cases are based on the events surrounding the same death.
+There are some key distinctions between an unjust death claim and a criminal case, even when both cases are based on the events surrounding the same death.

 - A wrongful death claim is a civil lawsuit.
 It is brought to court by the personal representative of the deceased person’s estate directly, and any liability is expressed solely in terms of money damages.
 By contrast, a criminal case is brought by the state or federal government, and the liable person’s guilt is punished by jail or prison time, probation, or other penalties.

 - A wrongful death case may be brought to court even if the government is also pursuing a criminal case.

 Filing a Wrongful Death Lawsuit

 In Arlington Heights, a claim for someone’s untimely passing must be filed by the personal representative of the deceased person’s estate.
 Generally, the personal representative is responsible for pursuing the wrongful death claim.